ROI

 Total: 120–300% of annual salary, depending on position and industry.

-Example calculation: CFO with €200,000 annual salary
+Calculation example: CFO with a €200,000 annual salary

 Cost block